opensearch-project/data-prepper/data-prepper-plugins/avro-codecs/README.md

 1) `schema`: A json string that user can provide in the yaml file itself.
 The codec parses schema object from this schema string.
 2) `exclude_keys`: Those keys of the events that the user wants to exclude while converting them to avro records.
+3) `tabular_schema`: A multiline schema string like glue schema string that user can provide in the yaml file itself.
+The codec build schema object from this schema string.

 ### Note: